kevinjaypatel/math-tutor/README.md

 # Math Tutor
-This program is designed to help users practice their math skills in various levels of difficulty.
+Front-end web application written in HTML, CSS, and JavaScript to help users practice their math skills.

 ## Installation
 1. Clone the repository